Sage-Bionetworks/bioregistry-collection/CONTRIBUTING.md

 ### 1. Run the Update Collections Workflow

+The workflow runs automatically on every push to the main branch, but you can also trigger it manually:

 1. Go to the Actions tab in this repository
 2. Select the "Update Bioregistry Collections" workflow
 3. Click "Run workflow" on the main branch
-4. Review and merge the PR that gets created with the updated `collections.json`
+4. Review and merge the PR that gets created with the updated `for_bioregistry/collections.json`

 ### 2. Create a Fork of the Upstream Repository